dustinlyons/nixos-config/vm/README.md

 ## Overview
 These Nix derivations create the _install media_ used to bootstrap a virtual machine.

-After running `nix-build install-media.nix`, you're left with an ISO file.
-Boot that bad boy up and you're greeted with the same NixOS prompt as if you'd booted from a USB stick.
+The instructions below walk you through building and creating a VM from scratch.

 ## Steps to install

+First, build the image with `nix-build install-media.nix`.
+Then, boot the ISO image in your hypervisor of choice.

-The trick is to configure your installation system to give Nix just enough information to do it's job.
+For our installation, we need to configure our installation system so that Nix has _just enough_ information to go on, and no more.
 Nix will detect most settings and do the final heavy lifting.

-This means making sure your disks are partitioned with the filesystem you want and mounting your initial NixOS system.
+What does this mean in practice?
+Basically, we need to ensure our disks are partitioned with the filesystem we want and we need to mount our initial NixOS system.
+Afterwards, running the installer will copy our Nix media from memory to a durable location, i.e the hard disk.

 Don't worry, I go into more detail below.

 ### Boot the VM
 ### Partition disks